Whether your team is remote, hybrid, or in-person, conference call apps are a key part of any workplace—so it’s crucial to choose the right one.

 - Cost: The cost of your conferencing app will make a big difference.
 Some of the apps will be free or available for a very low monthly rate, but they may not include all the features you need.

 - Number of Participants: Do you have a small remote team?
 Or do you need to be able to host large meetings with many participants?

 - Usability: The right conferencing software will be incredibly easy for everyone on your team to use.

 - “Share My Screen”: Do your team members need to be able to share their screen on occasion?
 This feature makes it easy to show everyone else what you have been working on or give a presentation to explain something visually.

-- Compatibility: Of course, another key factor is whether or not the conference call service is compatible with the equipment your team is using.
+- Compatibility: Of course, another key factor is whether or not the conference call apps are compatible with the equipment your team is using.
 If your team member isn’t able to use the app because it is only for a Mac and they are on a PC, it probably won’t work.

 - Noise Cancelling: This is a very important feature for your conferencing app to be able to support.
-A noise cancelling add-on app such as Krisp will allow you to filter out all distracting noise and have clear, easy-to-understand conversations even if there is barking dogs, street noise or coffee-shop chatter in the background.
+A noise cancelling add-on app such as Krisp will allow you to filter out all distracting noise and have clear, easy-to-understand conversations even if there are barking dogs, street noise or coffee-shop chatter in the background.
+Get Krisp for Free

-These are just a few examples of the types of features and factors to consider when choosing the right conference call service for you.
+These are just a few examples of the types of features and factors to consider when choosing the right conference call app for you.

 There are several different options out there when it comes to conferencing apps.
-Each one has their own set of features, and distinct pros and cons.
+Each one has its own set of features and distinct pros and cons.
 Here are 10 of the most popular options on the market right now.